 Paper planners, on the other hand, excel at tracking the day you’re going to do it.
 You flip ahead to that date, write it down, and there you have it.
 It’s perfectly scheduled for that day and out of sight until then.

 A paper planner’s weakness is that they pretty much only track the day you’re going to do it.
 They don’t track available dates or due dates.
 You know what day you’ll do it and that’s it.
-No other context.
+You have no other context.

 Whenever you have two things, and where one is weak, the other is strong, you’ve got a good candidate for synergy.